-The Claims Professional Trainee will successfully complete the Claims Training & Development Program, which includes classroom learning, hands-on experience and working under the mentorship and direction of a supervisor.
+The entry level Claims Professional Trainee will successfully complete the Claims Training & Development Program, which includes classroom learning, hands-on experience and working under the mentorship and direction of a supervisor.
 Once training has been completed, this Claims Professional Trainee will actively manage a caseload of workers’ compensation medical only claims from inception to resolution.

 - Successfully completes the Claims Training & Development Program, including completion of Stages 1 through 3 of the classroom training and demonstrating successful performance and development as a member of the Medical Only Unit.